-On one visit to my grandmother's gravesite, my Uncle Don opened the trunk of his car, which revealed a box of Krispy Kremes, and began to offer each of us a donut.
+On one visit to my grandmother's gravesite, my Aunt Viola and Uncle Don accompanied us and Uncle Don opened the trunk of his car to reveal a box of Krispy Kremes and began to offer each of us a donut.
 We were laughing and thought he'd lost his mind.
 I remember my mother asking him if he'd forgotten to eat breakfast.
-He said he brought the donuts to honor Sallie (his mother-in-law) and that he'd always taken her a box of donuts when he visited her.
+He said he brought the donuts to honor Sallie (his mother-in-law) and that he'd always given her a box of donuts when he visited her.
 He wanted us to remember her happily eating her Krispy Kremes.
-So, right there in the cemetery, standing over my grandmother's grave, we ate donuts and shared stories about her.
+So, right there in the cemetery, standing over my grandmother's grave, we ate donuts and shared stories about her life.

 Uncle Bill (my Aunt Maxine's husband) and members from his side of the family are buried in a second cemetery, and in the third, high atop a beautiful hill, rest my grandfather (my mother's dad), my great grandparents, and their family members.
 When my cousins and I last visited that hilltop, it was as if time stood still for a little while.
 There were fields of wildflowers as far as we could see.
 As we stood on the top of that hill, soft hot breezes blew through our hair and stung our eyes, but it was a beautifully peaceful place.